deckhouse/sds-replicated-volume/docs/FAQ.md

 > **Caution!** After the script finishes its job, the node will still be in the Kubernetes cluster albeit in *SchedulingDisabled* status.
 In LINSTOR, the *AutoplaceTarget=false* property will be set for this node, preventing the LINSTOR scheduler from creating resources on this node.

-Run the following command to allow resources and pods to be scheduled on the node again:
+2. Run the following command to allow DRBD resources and pods to be scheduled on the node again:

 ```shell
 alias linstor='kubectl -n d8-sds-drbd exec -ti deploy/linstor-controller -- linstor'